 Other areas of the complex include the Hall of Names where pictures, testimonies, and names of those six million Jews are preserved in rows of binders and pictures covering the cone shaped ceiling.
 Every day someone goes through and reads aloud the names of each of the people.

 Another area is the cattle car monument, honoring all those deported during that time.
 The Valley of the Destroyed Communities has the names of entire communities wiped out by the Nazis.

 Trees are planted in honor of all those who tried to save and protect Jews during that time and so visitors can walk through what is called ‘Righteous Among the Nations’ seeing the trees and the names and countries of those that showed incredible courage in protecting the Jews.

 And in honor of the millions of children killed in the Holocaust is the Children’s Memorial where mirrors reflect millions of points of light and the names are read out loud.

 Every military group comes to Yad Vashem for training and to help in the research and preservation projects.
 They will spend days here as part of that training, instilling in them the importance of their duty in keeping the people safe.
 Yad Vashem is a powerful, heart breaking, and provocative memorial honoring the millions that died in the face of the very worst of humanity.

 We had dinner at the market where we had a fantastic Yemenis sandwich amid the lively atmosphere of the market.

-After dinner at the market, we made our way to the top of the YMCA tower for some incredible views of Jerusalem.
+After dinner at the market, we made our way to the top of the old YMCA that has been converted into a hotel.
+We paid the small fee for going to to the top of the tower so we could enjoy some incredible views of Jerusalem.
 As I watched the sun set over this beautiful city I felt honored to have had the opportunity to learn about the father of the country and to have cried for those of the Holocaust.